-Bothell City Council adopted the City’s Capital Facilities Plan on Nov.
-13, 2018.
-The $345 million CFP includes a comprehensive needs assessment, as well as a corresponding seven-year financial plan that identifies and prioritizes funding for 53 capital improvements including facilities, parks, transportation and utility projects.
+Bothell City Council adopted the City’s Capital Facilities Plan on October 20, 2020.
+The $453 million CFP includes a comprehensive needs assessment, as well as a corresponding seven-year financial plan that identifies and prioritizes funding for 62 capital improvements including facilities, parks, transportation, and utility projects.

 Thirty-eight percent (38%) or $173 million of $453 million is funded by non-city resources such as grants, other agencies, mitigation fees, and developer contributions.

 The 2021-2027 CFP continues to advance the community's long-term capital vision by delivering both vitally needed and community desired capital infrastructure.